 Eric Ries is obviously an uber-successful businessman at this stage.

-But it’s important to understand that the above steps are taken by all entrepreneurs and startups.
-More specially, it’s important to remember that Ries is an entrepreneur-in-resident at the prestigious Harvard Business School.
-The above advice and rules for a successful startup should not only be taken onboard, but also deployed at every opportunity.
+It’s important to understand that the above steps are taken by all entrepreneurs and startups.
+More specifically, it’s important to remember that Ries is an entrepreneur-in-resident at the prestigious Harvard Business School.
+The above advice and rules for a successful startup should not only be taken on board but also deployed at every opportunity.

 Are you looking for creative and affordable ways to grow your startup?
 Pressfarm helps companies stand out with quality content and a media outreach strategy that will make heads turn.